Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride

 Nitrogen vacancy introduces three planar dangling bonds derived from the 3\textit{s} and 3\textit{p} orbitals of the neighboring Si atoms.
-Their interaction produces localized defect states within the bandgap (see Fig. S2 in the SM~\cite{SM}).
-When a nitrogen atom substitutes a nearby Si site to form the N$_\text{Si}$V$_\text{N}$ center, hybridization between the substituted N and surrounding N atoms alters the vacancy levels.
-Additionally, the defect can capture an electron, leading to a localized state in the minority-spin channel just above the VBM [see C$_{1h}$ configuration in Fig.~\ref{figure2}(a)].
-The highest occupied and lowest unoccupied minority-spin defect states are separated by 3.94 eV.
+Their interaction produces localized Kohn-Sham (KS) levels within the bandgap (see Fig. S2 in the SI).
+When a nitrogen atom substitutes a nearby Si site to form the N$_\text{Si}$V$_\text{N}$ center, hybridization between the substituted N and surrounding N atoms alters the KS levels.
+The negatively charged defect features an occupied KS level $a'(1)$ just above the VBM and an unoccupied level $a'(2)$ located 3.94 eV higher in energy [see C$_{1h}$ configuration in Fig.~\ref{figure2}(a)].
 In the NV$^{-}$ charge state, these two localized states transform as $A'$ irreducible representations, denoted as $a'(1)$ (occupied) and $a'(2)$ (unoccupied).
+Both the ground and excited states are spin doublets and represented as $^2A'$.
 Optical transitions between them are linearly polarized in the $xy$-plane, producing a ZPL at 2.46 eV with a transition dipole moment (see Eq.
-S16 in SM~\cite{SM}) of 4.7 Debye.
+S16 in SI) of 4.7 Debye.
 This is in close agreement with the experimentally reported ZPL near 2.26 eV~\cite{Senichev2021, Martin2023}.
 The corresponding radiative rate and lifetime (see Eq.
-S15 in SM~\cite{SM}) are 111 MHz and 9.01 ns, respectively.
+S15 in SI) are 111 MHz and 9.01 ns, respectively.
 Our calculated values also agree well with ZPL ($\sim$2.15 eV) and lifetime (3$-$8 ns) reported by Chen \textit{et al.}~\cite{Chen2025}.
+Similar nitrogen antisite-vacancy complex defect has also been observed as source of $\sim$2 eV SPE in GaN~\cite{Yuan2023}.
 In the majority-spin channel [Fig.~\ref{figure2} (a)], the occupied $a'$ and unoccupied $a''$ states give rise to a second dipole-allowed transition polarized along $z$, as only $\langle a' | z | a'' \rangle$ transforms as $A'$.
 This transition yields a ZPL at 0.85 eV, within the telecommunication spectral range, with a transition dipole of 7.2 Debye and a radiative rate and lifetime of 10.5 MHz and 95.24 ns, respectively.